JackDance/text_occlusion_in_video/README.md

     Merge image folder inference and video inference into one script.

   - December 9, 2022

-    Add chinese simplified character recognition.
+      Add additional language detection and recognition models.

-If this repository is helpful to you, please give it a `star`.
+If you also like this project, you may wish to give a `star` (^.^)✨ .
 If any questions, you can raise `issue`~